 ”You really want to hold mommy’s lip balm.
 I can let you hold it while it’s closed, but not while it’s open.
 I hear you – you really want to hold it while it’s open, and I won’t let you do that.
 I know you don’t like it.”

 Feelings and boundaries can live together without cancelling each other out.
-After all, we have two hands: one to hold each.
+After all, we have two arms: one to hold each.